Old Fashioned Apple Cake

 Do You Need to Peel and Pre-Cook Apples for Apple Cake?

-This fresh apple cake is done when a toothpick inserted in the center comes out clean or with a few moist crumbs.
-No raw batter!
+Stick a toothpick in the center—if it comes out clean or with a few moist crumbs, you’re good!
+Just no raw batter.

 Entertaining with Charm cookbook.